 Stay: Choosing your Birmingham accommodation

 Birmingham's best bars, shops and clubs are all around the city centre, so it's important for your base to be in a good location.
 Fortunately we've got a great range of city-centre accommodation, which ranges from great value options to a more luxurious nights stay.
 Our 3 star hotels in Birmingham offer a comfortable nights stay near the city centre, and our 4 star options are perfect for pushing the boat out!
 Alternatively if you're after a bit of space we've got excellent self-catering options.
 Or why not try Glamping?
 See our Birmingham accommodation page.

 Party: Where to head after dark

 As a party city there's a huge range of drinking options for your big night out - whether you're after traditional pubs, glitzy bars or pumping nightclubs.
 In and around the city centre there's a great selection, and it's important for your group to head to the most fun, hen-friendly ones - which is where we come in.
-As well as top bar and club recommendations we've got terrific evening entertainment, why not have cheeky hen hosts look after you, enjoy some lung-belting karaoke or play sleuth in a murder mystery evening - all topped off with q-jump nightclubbing!
+As well as top bar and club recommendations we've got terrific evening entertainment, why not have cheeky Butlers in the Buff look after you, enjoy some lung-belting karaoke or play sleuth in a murder mystery evening - all topped off with q-jump nightclubbing!
 Check out our Birmingham hen night ideas.

 When: The best times to visit for a hen party in Birmingham